 However, if the cord is severely injured or transected (cut or torn in half), there is sudden loss of nerve supply to the entire body, including the heart and blood vessels.
 The victim may suffer a sudden and profound drop in blood pressure (BP) This is called "spinal shock."

-If you think someone could possibly have a spinal injury, DO NOT move the injured person even a little bit, unless it is absolutely necessary (like getting someone out of a burning car).
+If you think someone could possibly be suffering a spinal injury, DO NOT attempt to move the injured person even a little bit, unless it is absolutely necessary (like getting someone out of a burning car).

 If you are in doubt about whether a person has a spinal injury, assume that he or she DOES have one.

 The main goal is to keep the person immobile and safe until medical help arrives.